 Conclusion on Almonds

-Giving almonds to your dog is not a good idea.
-Avoid the risk of tummy aches by steering clear of nuts altogether.
+Giving almonds to your dog isn’t a good idea.
+Avoid tummy aches by steering clear of nuts altogether.
 Canines consuming such questionable foods may require visits to the veterinarian down the road.
 Instead, buy a good dog food for peace of mind.
 You really don’t have to give them anything else in order to cover any nutritional gaps.
 Keep the almonds for yourself!

 Many experts say you should avoid getting into the habit of giving your canine people foods altogether.
-As an example, and since we’re talking about this food group, macadamia nuts can be very poisonous for dogs.
-So sometimes sharing our foods with our best buddies can be dangerous and even tragic regardless of the good intentions.
+As an example, and since we’re talking about this food group, macadamia nuts can be poisonous for dogs.
+Sometimes sharing our foods is dangerous.